uukuguy/multi_loras/README.md

 ### Mixture-of-Multi-LoRAs

 DARE (Drop and REscale) was proposed in the paper [Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch](http://arxiv.org/abs/2311.03099).
 The insight is that most delta parameters can be directly set to zero without affecting the capabilities of SFT LMs.
-Based on this, we can use the DARE algorithm to fine-tune multiple efficient parameterized models with different capabilities by sparsifying delta parameters, and further obtain a more powerful new model that maintains the strengths of each submodel through model merging algorithms.
+Based on this, we can use the DARE algorithm to sparsify the delta parameters of multiple parameter efficient fine-tuning models with different capabilities, and further obtain a more powerful new model through model merging algorithm, which preserves the advantages of each sub-model.

 The following experiment will select multiple models with strong overall performance and outstanding sub-indicators on the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
 Each model will be built into its own DARE model, and the existing extract-lora function of multi-loras will be used to extract the LoRA module of each DARE model.
 It is hoped to ultimately build a new powerful model composed of multiple professional LoRA modules.
 We will name this Mixture-of-Multi-LoRAs.